Inside Battersea Power Station: a fusion of heritage and style

 After receiving Grade II listed status from Historic England in 1980, Battersea Power Station ceased generating electricity in 1983.
 It was purchased in 1987 by Battersea Leisure (for a theme park project) and again in 1993 by Parkview.

-In 2012, SP Setia, Sime Darby Property, and the Employers Provident Fund purchased Battersea Power Station, ending decades of disuse.
-Redevelopment of the 42-acre site began the following year, transforming it into a vibrant community with homes, shops, cafes, restaurants, cultural venues, and open spaces for London.
+Redevelopment of the 42-acre site began the following year, transforming it into a vibrant community with homes, shops, cafés, restaurants, cultural venues, and open spaces for Londoners and visitors alike.

 Battersea Power Station welcomed the public for the first time on Friday, October 14th, 2022.